berylcczhang/TEST/README.md

     - *cluster_slug*: contains tools for using a suite of SLUG simulations to do Bayesian inference of star cluster properties
     - *sfr_slug*: contains tools for using a suite of SLUG simulations to do Bayesian inference of star formation rates
 * *src*: this contains the main source code for SLUG
+    - *bayesphot*: contains source code for the SLUG Bayesian photometry library
 * *test*: this contains test scripts

 ### Installing and configuring ###